 Over the last decade, full-time employment has been declining in favour of freelancers and contract workers.
 Around 15% of the UK workforce is self-employed and this is an even higher percentage in the construction industry which is estimated to be in the order of 30 to 40%.
 So how exactly has the impact of IR35 affected the construction industry?

 The trend is showing some signs of reversal with large contractors like Laing O’Rourke committing to a permanent workforce.
 Naturally, it is more common to find self-employed workers with specialist subcontracting companies (roofers, scaffolders, ground workers etc.) versus project management firms like Laing O’Rourke, Mace and Bovis, for example.

 A common approach by contract workers has been to set up a limited company, or PSC (personal service company).
 PSCs are still one of the most tax-efficient ways to contract and there are estimated to be more than 250,000 PSCs in the UK, many working in construction.

 So that all sounds great but HMRC decided to ruin the party back in 1999 with the introduction of IR35, an anti-avoidance tax legislation designed to tax “disguised employment”.
 The legislation imposed a series of tests to verify whether the relationship should actually be classified as being self-employed or if it was in effect an employee relationship.

-Whether it be the client company, payroll provider or agency intermediary, one would now be responsible to produce and submit a quarterly report, the first of which was due on August 2015.
-Heavy fines were and continue to be imposed on those that ignore the deadlines and obligations to submit earning reports.
+Whether it be the client company, payroll provider or agency intermediary, one would now be responsible for producing and submitting a quarterly report, the first of which was due in August 2015.
+Heavy fines were and continue to be imposed on those who ignore the deadlines and obligations to submit earning reports.

 To ensure your firm and workers are fully compliant with all current forms of legislation, Futurelink Group provides a free health check service.
-In most cases, we can maintain the workers self-employed status and manage all the quarterly reports, thereby removing your potential fines.
+In most cases, we can maintain the workers’ self-employed status and manage all the quarterly reports, thereby removing any potential fines.